sadekbaroudi/sweep36/cases/swweeep/README.md

 ### swweeep-body-covered-widecover-left

 Covered controller, to be used with nice!view.
-This provides enough room on the side of the controller to store a 110 mah battery.
-Note that this leaves the on/off switch a bit from from the opening on the inside, so you'll need more precision with tweezers or a paper clip to turn it on and off.
+This provides enough room on the side of the controller to store a 110 mAh battery.
+Note that this leaves the on/off switch a bit from the opening on the inside, so you'll need more precision with tweezers or a paper clip to turn it on and off.

-However, given you can store the battery on top, you can use the thin bottom bottom plate with this ( `swweeep-bot-widecover-left` )
+However, given you can store the battery on top, you can use the thin bottom plate with this ( `swweeep-bot-widecover-left` )

 ## Bottom Plates